Topological-Graph Dependencies and Scaling Properties of a Heuristic Qubit-Assignment Algorithm: Introduction

-In light of these difficulties, the goal of efficient delegation of the finite resources in a QPU for usage with near-term quantum algorithms has become exigent and pervasive.
-Many different approaches exist for optimizing such systems, which range widely from full-stack compilation \cite{fullstack} and neural-network based approaches \cite{ML1,ML2}, to more theoretically-motivated methods such as quantum gate-synthesis techniques adapted for quantum hardware \cite{gate-synthesis,gate-synthesis2,wille1,wille2}.
+In light of these difficulties, the goal of efficiently delegating these finite resources in a QPU for usage with near-term quantum algorithms is both exigent and pervasive.
+Quantum algorithms described as quantum circuits have to be adapted to specific hardware constraints in order to be executed.
+Many different approaches exist for realizing this aim, which range widely from algorithm compilation \cite{fullstack} and neural-network based approaches \cite{ML1,ML2}, to more theoretically-motivated methods such as quantum gate-synthesis techniques adapted for quantum hardware \cite{gate-synthesis,gate-synthesis2,wille1,wille2}.

-The present work focuses on a problem that has come to be known as the \textit{qubit-mapping problem}.
-The general problem can be stated as follows: Given the finite connectivity of a NISQ-era device and its accompanying noise statistics, what is the optimal way to assign the qubits from a virtual quantum algorithm to the physical qubits of a NISQ-era processor, with some type of maximized guarantees on fidelity and/or circuit runtime?
-Distinct methods of solving this problem have been addressed \cite{aliroquantum,hardware-aware,lao-mapping1,ML1,ML2,noisy1,temporal1,qubitproblem1}; in spite of this progress, little work has been done in order to better understand the capabilities and limitations of various qubit-mapping algorithms, especially in the case of noise awareness \cite{noisy1}.
-Due to the computational hardness of the mapping problem, one commonly resorts to heuristic solutions.
-It is known that in heuristic mapping algorithms, placement of the initial mapping is crucial for efficient execution of the quantum algorithm \cite{hardware-aware}; as such, we will consider only initial-mapping strategies in this work.
-For a review of the qubit-mapping problem, we refer the reader to references \cite{bandic,carmina_overview}.
+Recent work has centered on the \textit{qubit-mapping problem}, which aims to answer the following question: Given a resource-constrained quantum device and a prospective quantum algorithm, what is the optimal strategy for assigning (known as the \textit{assignment of qubits}) and coordinating movements (known as \textit{quantum-state routing}) of qubits along the lattice of the QPU, while making guarantees on the algorithm's fidelity?
+Many methods of solving this problem have been studied, wherein the most-promising approaches so far have explicitly taken into account error information from the quantum device (e.g. two-qubit and single-qubit gate fidelities) \cite{aliroquantum,hardware-aware,lao-mapping1,ML1,ML2,noisy1,temporal1,qubitproblem1}.
+In spite of this progress, much remains to be done in order to understand the general characteristics of such qubit-mapping techniques.
+Due to the computational hardness of finding optimized solutions for the qubit-mapping problem, one commonly resorts to heuristic algorithms \cite{noisy1,hardware-aware}.
+Therefore, assessing the capabilities of heuristic qubit-mapping algorithms is essential for addressing scalability concerns in NISQ hardware.
+As the assignment of qubits is a fundamental part of the qubit-mapping process \cite{noisy1,siraichi:hal-01655951}, this work will focus on this first step using a heuristic qubit-assignment algorithm (HQAA).
+For a thorough review of the qubit-mapping problem, we refer the reader to \cite{bandic,carmina_overview}.